aearly/icepick/README.md

 ### Usage

 `icepick` is provided as a CommonJS module with no dependencies.
 It is designed for use in Node, or with module loaders like Browserify or Webpack.
-To use as a global or with require.js, you will have to shim it or wrap it with `browserify --standalone`.
+To use as a global or with require.js, you will have to shim it or wrap it with `browserify icepick.js --standalone icepick`.

 ```bash
 $ npm install icepick --save